aws-samples/aurora-postgresql-pgvector/README.md

 - An AWS account with permissions for the services used by the selected lab.
 - Amazon Bedrock model access for labs that generate embeddings or text.
 - Access to an Aurora PostgreSQL cluster with the `vector` extension enabled.
-- Python 3.11 and PostgreSQL client tools.
+- Python 3.11+ and PostgreSQL client tools.

 Most labs include their own `requirements.txt`, `.env` example, notebook, or Streamlit app.
 Start with the README in the lab directory you want to run.

 ## Core Patterns

-- **Vector search:** Store embeddings in Aurora PostgreSQL and query them with pgvector similarity operators and indexes.
+- **Vector search:** Store embeddings in Aurora PostgreSQL and query them with pgvector similarity operators and HNSW indexes.
 - **Hybrid retrieval:** Combine semantic search with structured metadata and application-specific filters.
 - **RAG:** Retrieve relevant context from the database before calling a foundation model.
 - **Aurora ML:** Invoke ML and Bedrock-backed functions from SQL when database-local inference is useful.
 - **Semantic caching:** Use embedding similarity to reuse prior responses when a new query is close enough.
 - **Agentic workflows:** Connect alerts, runbooks, and remediation actions into operational flows.

+## Model and Embedding Standards

+- **Embeddings:** Amazon Titan Text Embeddings V2 (`amazon.titan-embed-text-v2:0`, 1024 dimensions).
+Vector columns are `vector(1024)`.
+- **Generation:** Claude Sonnet 5 via Bedrock cross-region inference profiles (`global.anthropic.claude-sonnet-5`).
+Each lab reads the model ID from the `BEDROCK_MODEL_ID` environment variable (or the lab-specific equivalent) so you can override it at runtime. `global.anthropic.claude-sonnet-5` is also available as an override.

 ## Development Environment

 The hosted workshop environment is pre-configured with:

-- Python 3.11.9 with the required ML and application libraries.
+- Python 3.11+ with the required ML and application libraries.
-- PostgreSQL 16 client tools.
+- PostgreSQL 18 client tools.
 - AWS CLI and AWS SDKs.
 - Jupyter notebook and Streamlit support.